Particular/ServicePulse/docs/frontend/audit-capability-card.md

 | Degraded                | Some audit instances offline  | Degraded       | Learn More    |
 | Available               | All audit instances available | Available      | View Messages |

 The `Messages` indicator carries the capability-specific readiness state.
-If no successful messages exist yet, or if `All Messages` is not supported, the card can still be `Available` while the indicator is yellow.
+If no successful messages exist yet, or if `All Messages` is not supported, the card remains `Available` while the indicator is yellow.

 ## Manual Testing with Mock Scenarios